samisbakedham/finn/doc/atomic_swap_marketplace.md

 # Atomic Swap Marketplace

-Atomic Swap Marketplace will use the publisher/subscriber model for message pool maintenance.
-Mwc-wallets, that are participating in the atomic swap marketpace need to listen for new messages.
+Atomic Swap Marketplace will use the publisher/subscriber model for message pool maintenance. finn-wallets, that are participating in the atomic swap marketpace need to listen for new messages.

 The primary concern is how to mitigate the non honest players that can come to the market spaming offers they don't plan to execute.

 Here are features that should minimize this problem:

 1. Integrity fee.
 In order to have the right to use the marketplace and publish offers, the trader will need to pay an integrity fee to the miners.
 This integrity fee will need to be paid daily.
-The integrity fee amount will depend on the offer amount and can't be smaller then a current transaction fee 0.01 MWC.
+The integrity fee amount will depend on the offer amount and can't be smaller then a current transaction fee 0.01 finn.
    There are will be three fee levels, for exemple:
     - Low: 1 bps or 0.01% of the trade amount.
     - Normal: 10 bps or 0.1% of the trade amount.